Neophen/statamic-dynamic-token/README.MD

 ## Installation

+Notice: the `{{ errors }}` and `{{ success }}` tags won't work with this.
+As you're redirecting back to the same static page.
+Best options for this is to have basic html validation for the fields, and on success redirect to a success page.

+## Installation

 1. Copy the "DynamicToken" folder contents to your Statamic `site/addons` directory
-2. Run `php please update:addons` to load the addon's dependencies.
+2. Run `php please update:addons` to load the addons dependencies.

 ## Configuration